terminaldweller/milla/README.md

     file: ./pgadmin/pgadmin_pass
 ```

-The env vars `UID`and `GID`need to be defined or they can replaces by your host user's uid and gid.<br/>
+The env vars `UID` and `GID` need to be defined or they can replaces by your host user's uid and gid.<br/>

-As a convenience, there is a a [distroless](https://github.com/GoogleContainerTools/distroless) dockerfile, `Dockerfile_distroless` also provided.<br/>
+As a convenience, there is a [distroless](https://github.com/GoogleContainerTools/distroless) dockerfile, `Dockerfile_distroless` also provided.<br/>
 A vendored build of milla is available by first running `go mod vendor` and then using the provided dockerfile, `Dockerfile_distroless_vendored`.<br/>

 ### Build